What to stream this bank holiday weekend

 Between munching on hot cross buns and rolling painted boiled eggs down hills (isn’t 2022 just so quaint?) many will be wanting to cosy up and watch great films and TV over the Easter bank holiday weekend.

-There are plenty of offerings on Netflix, Amazon Prime and Disney Plus to keep people going over the next few days, whether you’re looking for classics like Speed or Saving Private Ryan, or hyped new shows such as Moon Knight or Slow Horses.
+There are plenty of offerings on Netflix, Amazon Prime, Disney Plus and Apple TV to keep people going over the next few days, whether you’re looking for classics like Speed or Saving Private Ryan, or hyped new shows such as Moon Knight or Slow Horses.

 See below for a round-up of recent arrivals on the platforms to watch this weekend.